-\paragraph{Comparisons.} We then evaluate the complete approach, including both backbone and detection head, in the standard few-shot personalization setting (without ground-truth bounding boxes).
-Tab.~\ref{tab:comparisons} shows a comparison between MOCHA and recent approaches for personalized detection.
-Among distillation-based methods, KL divergence and OFA yield only marginal improvements over the YOLO baseline, while combining KL with MSE provides slightly better performance.
 ViLD struggles in highly personalized scenarios, despite its open-vocabulary capabilities.
 AuXFT achieves the strongest average performance among prior methods, but still underperforms in more challenging domains (\eg, PerSeg and POD), where fine-grained semantic alignment is critical.
-In contrast, MOCHA surpasses all other approaches showing consistently strong results across all datasets and settings, obtaining a +10.1 average score improvement over the YOLO baseline and +4.9 on the best competitor, AuXFT.
-When distilled from COCO-pretrained weights, MOCHA already exceeds the performance of state-of-the-art methods.
-Starting from AuXFT-pretrained weights yields further gains, confirming the compatibility and effectiveness of the initialization.
-Overall, the results validate the effectiveness of MOCHA in transferring high-level semantics from frozen vision-language models into compact detectors, enabling robust personalization under few-shot constraints.
+MOCHA surpasses all competing approaches, showing consistently strong results across all datasets and settings, with a +10.1 average improvement over the \ec[]{YOLOv8n} baseline and +4.9 over the strongest competitor, AuXFT.
+When initialized from COCO-pretrained weights, MOCHA already exceeds prior state-of-the-art methods; starting from AuXFT-pretrained weights yields further gains, confirming the compatibility and effectiveness of the initialization.
+MOCHA introduces only minimal computational overhead: on YOLOv8n on PerSeg, it adds just $3$ ms/image, corresponding to a $\sim$10\% relative increase (see Appendix for details).

 \paragraph{Qualitative Results.} Fig.~\ref{fig:quali} presents a qualitative comparison on the PerSeg dataset, featuring three sample images: a \textit{can}, a \textit{cat}, and a \textit{dog}.
 Green bounding boxes indicate ground truth annotations, while red boxes show the highest-confidence predictions. {MOCHA (AuXFT)} consistently demonstrates superior performance across all samples, with correct class predictions and precise bounding boxes.
-In contrast, competing methods exhibit occasional misclassifications and less accurate detections.
-The results emphasize the effectiveness of MOCHA's feature translation and relational alignment strategies in enhancing spatial precision and adaptability to novel classes.
+In contrast, competing methods exhibit occasional misclassifications and less accurate detections. \ec[]{These qualitative examples reflect the trends observed in the quantitative results, with MOCHA offering more reliable predictions.}